-Tara Duggan is a James Beard award–winning independent journalist and cookbook author.
-A longtime staff writer and The Working Cook columnist at the San Francisco Chronicle, Tara has published work in the New York Times, Food&Wine, Chicago Tribune, Denver Post, Toronto Star, Shape, and California.
+Tara Duggan is a James Beard award–winning journalist and cookbook author.
+A longtime staff writer and The Working Cook columnist at the San Francisco Chronicle, Tara has published work in the New York Times, Food&Wine, Sunset, Chicago Tribune, Denver Post, Toronto Star, and California.
 Her books include Root to Stalk Cooking: The Art of Using the Whole Vegetable (Ten Speed, 2013), The Blue Bottle Craft of Coffee (Ten Speed, 2012), The Working Cook and Waffles.
-Tara did a cooking segment on the nationally broadcast CBS Early Show and has taught cooking classes at San Francisco’s Ferry Building.
+Tara did a cooking segment on the nationally broadcast CBS Early Show and teaches cooking classes at San Francisco’s Ferry Plaza Farmers Market.

 Tara is a graduate of the California Culinary Academy and UC Berkeley and lives in San Francisco with her husband and daughters.
 For more details on Tara’s work background, please see LinkedIn.